uolter/redis_failover/README.md

 Redis Failover
 ==============

-python redis failover is a solution based on Apache ZooKeeper.
+Python Redis failover is a solution based on Apache ZooKeeper.

+__WARNING__: this code is still alpha quality.
+We are testing under Mac OSX and Linux, with Python 2.6 and 2.7.

+Authors:
+* Walter Traspadini <wtraspad@gmail.com>
+* Maurizio Turatti <maurizio.turatti@gmail.com>

 It's more or less the python version of the Ruby solution you can get from here https://github.com/ryanlecompte/redis_failover and which inspired us.

 At the time we put in place the solution the redis stable version 2.6.2 does not already have a failover mechanism to rely on.
-Since we needed a python version to run within a REST Api application build on top of flask (and redis of course) we developed our own solution
+Since we needed a python version to run within a REST Api application build on top of Flask (and redis of course) we developed our own solution